AxelTB/awesome-config-gnome/README.md

 * "en_US.UTF-8" localization (If the system default is diferent)
 * awesome > 3.5

+Version for Gnome

-To make gnome-session work create the file /usr/share/gnome-session/sessions/awesome.session
+To use gnome-session work create the file /usr/share/gnome-session/sessions/awesome.session

 [GNOME Session]
 Name=Awesome session